iamkennis/ascent-tech-tasks/README.md

    - Added loading states and error handling for better user experience

 3.  **Todo Management**:
  - Implemented full CRUD functionality for todos
    - Created a priority system for tasks
    - Added team lead assignment functionality for task delegation
+   - Implemented search functionality to filter tasks by taskName

 4.  **User Authentication**:
    - Implemented secure signup with email and password